grdi-amr/docs-and-SOPs/metadata_standards_sop.md

 First, determine how many unique values there are -- in the stone fruit data, there are 12 (e.g., USA, Peru, India).
 For each value, choose its corresponding ontology term from the possible list of values, and execute a find-and-replace (e.g., USA -> United States of America [GAZ:00002459], Peru -> Peru [GAZ:00002932]).

-### A note on "negative" samples.
+### Which samples do I include?

+In short, all of them.
+Or at least, the ones that you have metadata for.
-There might be cases in which a sample is collected, but results in no useful downstream data (e.g., no isolates are extracted, or no sequences are collected).
+This includes samples that were collected, but resulted in no useful downstream data (e.g., no isolates are extracted, or no sequences are collected).
-We request that you **include these sample data** when you submit your metadata to the curators.
 These samples can still provide valuable information for risk-management and documentation.

 ## Isolate metadata